loighic/loighic.github.io/_pages/macro/pt2/inflation_1.md

 Inflation is different. **Inflation** is the general and ongoing rise in the level of prices in an economy.
 The **inflation rate** is the percent change in prices over some period, usually a year.
 When the inflation rate is positive---i.e., the change is 1 or 2 or 3%---there is *inflation*.
 When the rate is negative, there is *deflation*.

 As you can see in the graph in figure 1, since 1950, there has almost always been some inflation in the United States economy, peaking at 14.8% in March of 1980.
-And the four periods of deflation since January of 1950 have all been brief.
+In contrast, the four periods of deflation since January of 1950 have all been very brief.

 <p align="center"><iframe src="https://fred.stlouisfed.org/graph/graph-landing.php?g=1iafS&width=670&height=475" scrolling="no" frameborder="0" style="overflow:hidden; width:670px; height:525px;" allowTransparency="true" loading="lazy"></iframe></p>
 <div class="caption"><div align="left">